 Trail Camera Frequently Asked Questions (FAQ)

-- Question: What does your expert team of reviewers feel is the best trail camera under 100 dollars?
+- Question: What does your expert team of reviewers feel is a cheaper alternative?

 Answer: We would have to say that it’s one that we reviewed above.
 All of us here really like the Crenova 12MP 1080P HD Game & Trail Hunting Camera.
 It has many features that you would only expect to find on a much higher priced game camera.